Finding a home - Conveyancing - First time buyer

 The steps for first time buyers are as follows:

-1. Check if there are any help to buy schemes you could benefit from as a first-time buyer
+1. Check if there are any first time buyer schemes you could benefit from as a first-time buyer

 2. Save for a deposit